-They help us tell the story.
-They help us focus on certain facets of the theme.
-They help us teach the children in a more direct way, and; they almost always guarantee our students' undivided attention and who wouldn't want that.
+They help us tell the story and help with focusing on specific facets of the theme.
+They help us teach the children more directly, and; they almost always guarantee our students' undivided attention and who wouldn't want that.

 How did it go?